About the library

 - Ask for help 24/7 from our Ask a Librarian online chat service

 - Library staff can help you with some key academic study skills such as referencing, finding and evaluating information, and academic reading and writing skills.
 You can access support online, at help desks/through the chat service, or in workshops

-- Support for disabled students and students with specific learning difficulties - from assistive software to the reformatting of core texts
+- Support for disabled students and students with specific learning differences - from assistive software to the reformatting of core texts

 - a range of study spaces - silent, quiet, group